syedrazaali/CourseProject/README.md

 **Files Included**

-twitter-interface.ipynb - This file contains all the code for the project (**Use this format tot run and view results of represented code)**
+twitter_crypto_sentiment.ipynb - This file contains all the code for the project (**Use this format tot run and view results of represented code)**

-main.py - Main source code file to view all code conducted for this project in one uniform location
+logreg_train.ipynb - ML model training file

+logreg.pkl - binary of logreg colab which is called in our main crypto sentiment file

+tfidf_transformer.pkl - binary of tfidf_transformer found in logreg_train ipynb  file to run in the main

+train_data.csv - training data specifically used in this project

+database - folder which includes tweet data specifically used for visualizations

 Project Proposal.pdf - PDF file proposing deliverables to be worked on for this project